 Once the Child and MainWP Dashboard are connected, someone would need access to your child sites WP-Admin to disable and re-enable the plugin, thus breaking the connection between the two.

 Why do most of the alternative systems use a unique ID if it’s not necessary?

-We believe if someone can get into your Child sites wp-admin area to disable and re-enable the MainWP Child Plugin to break your Main Dashboards lock on it, then you probably have bigger security problems then a unique ID is going to solve.
+We believe if someone can get into your Child sites wp-admin area to disable and re-enable the MainWP Child Plugin to break your Main Dashboards lock on it, then you probably have bigger security problems than a unique ID is going to solve.

-However, we always try to listen to our users, and we know some of you do not feel secure without having unique security ID for each of child sites, so we added one for you in Main Version 0.1.0 and Child Versions 0.1 and above.
+However, we always try to listen to our users, and we know some of you do not feel secure without having a unique security ID for each of the child sites, so we added one for you in Main Version 0.1.0 and Child Versions 0.1 and above.